In the guide

 - whether or not the fish has been defrosted (see below)

-There is an exemption from the first three of these requirements for small amounts (worth less than 20 euros) sold direct by the fisherman to the consumer.
+There is an exemption from the first three of these requirements for fish worth less than 20 euros (approximately £18) that is sold direct to the consumer by those who caught it.

 "1.
 The indication of the catch or production area ... shall consist of the following: